 I am an experienced gender justice expert and international lawyer, having worked with a range of international organisations such as the United Nations, the International Criminal Court and civil society organisations.
 My substantive expertise is on rule of law and gender issues in (post-)conflict situations, human rights and international law, accountability for sexual & gender-based violence, and ethics and integrity questions, including sexual harassment in the workplace and sexual exploitation and abuse (PSEA) in the humanitarian and development sector.

-I am a women’s human rights advocate and academic with a background in international law and international relations.
-In my PhD thesis, I examine interactions between the International Criminal Court (ICC) and national accountability processes for sexual violence crimes in Colombia and the Democratic Republic of the Congo.
+In my PhD thesis, I examined interactions between the International Criminal Court (ICC) and national accountability processes for sexual violence crimes in Colombia and the Democratic Republic of the Congo.
 My general research interests include women’s rights and gender in international law, transitional justice, and the domestic implementation of international criminal law.

-I also blog regularly at IntLawGrrls, and send a lot of tweets out into the world on issues that I care about, mostly women’s rights, gender equality, and international criminal law.
-I hold an LL.M in Comparative European and International Law from the EUI (2014), an LL.M in Human Rights Law from the London School of Economics and Political Science (2010), and a BA (Hons) in Social Sciences from University College Utrecht (2009).
+In addition to a Ph.D of Laws, I hold an LL.M in Comparative European and International Law from the EUI (2014), an LL.M in Human Rights Law from the London School of Economics and Political Science (2010), and a BA (Hons) in Social Sciences from University College Utrecht (2009).